We’ll compare Roomba’s entry-level and mid-priced options, the E5 and 960.

 - Picked up more embedded dirt: Despite having less airflow, it’s random algorithm is more thorough and picked up a higher percentage in the deep cleaning experiments.

 - Smart navigation: The Roomba 960 algorithm is more proficient and traverses straight lines.

 - Better for larger homes: Its smart navigation (iAdapt 2.0) makes this ideal for larger homes.
 The ability to recharge and resume negates the shorter run time.

 - Larger dustbin: The 600 ml dust container is 100 ml bigger than the E5.

 - Decent at embedded dirt: The 960 picked up less embedded sand in the deep cleaning test (85.6% vs. 89.99%) than the E5.

-The Verdict: Roomba 960, Better for Larger Homes, E5 Enough for Smaller Spaces
+The Verdict: Roomba 960, Better for Larger Homes, and E5 for Smaller Spaces

 To conclude, the Roomba 960’s smart algorithm enables it to traverse multiple rooms inside a larger home.
 There’s less risk of it not docking because it can pinpoint its location with the SLAM and camera sensor.

-If you live in a three-bedroom home with lots of carpets, the Roomba 960 is the better choice since it’s more efficient.
+If you live in a three-bedroom home with more carpets than hard floors, the Roomba 960 is the better choice since it’s more efficient.